It's been a very, very strong year for digital health.

 These technologies are enabling patients to spend less time waiting for an appointment, searching for the right specialist, or getting the right medication.
 Catering to the efficient patient experience is a trend that's likely to continue as a focus for startups in 2017.

 Pawel Cebula is Co-Founder and COO of MEDIGO, a medical tourism platform dedicated to improving access to healthcare worldwide.
-With more than 700 trusted hospitals and clinics in 36 countries, and a dedicated 24/7 Care Team, MEDIGO helps patients to find and schedule affordable, high-quality medical treatment abroad.
+With more than 1,000 trusted hospitals and clinics in 35 countries, and an experienced patient Care Team, MEDIGO helps patients find and schedule affordable, high-quality medical treatment abroad.